knu-chem-lcbc/fragment_based_retrosynthesis/README.md

  - The size of the dataset at this stage : 352,546 (namely **PC6_RC6.txt** dataset which contains single and double reactant reactions)

 [^1]: Lowe, D.M.: Extraction of chemical structures and reactions from theliterature.
 PhD thesis, University of Cambridge (2012).

+## License
+Fragment-based retrosynthesis scheme by Juyong Lee and Umit Ucak is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0